-Students are expected to familiarize themselves with the "General Rules" for bus riders as printed in the School District Calendar.
+Students are expected to familiarize themselves with the "General Rules" for bus rider.
 Acceptable behavior is to be practiced at the bus stop and on the bus.
 Misconduct will not be tolerated and can result in the loss of transportation privileges and/or suspension.
 In the event that the bus is late, students are expected to wait at least one-half hour beyond the normal arrival time.
 Students should use sound judgment in remaining past the required time.
 If the weather permits, students should wait for the bus.
 A student may be assigned a specific bus seat by the bus driver and will be required to occupy that seat.